kyledufrane/Microsoft_Movie_Analysis/Microsoft_Movie_Analysis_README.md

 **Better idea of budgets and profits for movies in each genre.**
 We could get an idea of ROI for each movie and by each studio rather than total numbers like we shared in this analysis.
 Also, if we could find breakdowns of how the budget was spent by each studio to show Microsoft how much they should advertise, how they should advertise,how much to pay their actors/actresses/directors etc. These findings can answer question like: Does it make sense to pay top dollar to top talent?

-**Better Idea of what actors/writers/directors will crossover well into different genres.**
-You could take a look at the highest rated actors/writers/directors and see if they have crossed over into making a film out of their typical genre and see if it was succesful (i.e. research one of our top rated actors, Mahershala Ali, and see if he has made an Adventure movie before)

 **Better qualitative analysis on why studios, writers, directors, actors/actresses, would want to work with Microsoft.**
 Maybe there are certain things they look for from the company producing the film other than money.
 This could be done by surveys to individual writers/directors/actors.